 Carrots.
 I buy organic, and we eat them cut up as snacks or roast them for a cozy and healthy side dish.

 Bell peppers.
-My daughter loves sliced red bell pepper in her lunches, and I also love to pop the sweet mini bell peppers under the broiler for a five-minute healthy appetizer.
+Phoebe loves sliced red bell pepper in her lunches, and I also pop the sweet mini bell peppers under the broiler for a five-minute healthy appetizer.

-This bottom drawer is where I keep our leftovers—it’s nice to have them contained, because, let’s be honest, they’re usually not very pretty to look at.
+I keep our leftovers in the bottom drawer.
+I like having them contained, because, let’s be honest, they’re usually not very pretty to look at.
 It’s a good idea to keep anything that could leak or drip on the very bottom of your fridge so that it doesn’t contaminate foods on the higher shelves.

-Right now, we’ve got some leftover grilled chicken from Fresa’s that I’ll probably shred up and throw into a soup or salad.
-I’ve also always got half an avocado in here—I cover one side in a little plastic wrap and if it starts to turn brown, I just slice that part off and it’s good to go.
+Right now, we have leftover grilled chicken that I’ll probably shred up and throw into a soup or salad.
+I also always have half an avocado in here.
+I cover one side in plastic wrap, and if it starts to turn brown, I slice that part off and it’s good to go.

-So, wondering how to store leftovers?
-I usually keep our leftovers in clear deli-style containers so I can easily see what’s inside, and even label them with the date if I need to.
-It’s a great way to keep tabs on what we have, and know when it’s time to toss.
+Wondering how to store leftovers?
+I keep them in deli-style containers and label them with the date.
+It helps me keep tabs on what we have and know when it’s time to toss.

-Hope this gave you guys some fresh ideas on how to stock your fridge, and I’d love to hear in the comments if I left any of your fridge essentials off my list!
+I hope this gave you some fresh ideas on how to stock your fridge.
+I’d love to hear in the comments if I left any of your fridge essentials off my list!